 The magnificence of Niagara Falls cannot be overstated.
 This crown jewel of the national parks service is located on the border of Canada and the United States.
 If you’re not going by car, the best way to get there is to fly into the Buffalo Niagara International Airport.
 There is also Amtrak service to the falls.

-For the best views and experience, take the famous river cruise The Maid of The Mist Boat Tour from the New York side of the falls.
+For the best views and experience, take the famous river cruise line called The Maid of The Mist Boat Tour from the New York side of the falls, which is wheelchair accessible.
 If you’re feeling adventurous, you may want to check out the Cave of The Winds Tour (with an elevator ride that goes 175 feet down into the Niagara Gorge).
 There is also a trolley and bus tour.

-Branson has become one of the most popular vacation destinations for seniors and a favored location among travel groups for single seniors, especially if you’re active and enjoy outdoor activities.
+Branson has become one of the most popular vacation destinations for senior citizens and a favored location among travel groups for single seniors, especially if you’re active and enjoy outdoor activities.
 Golf, museums, shopping, live shows and music are just some of the many activities you’ll enjoy.
 Recently given the title “Live Music Show Capital of the World”, Branson is the best Las Vegas alternative for those with limited mobility.
 It is also much quieter and more affordable, and easier to get around.

-Alaska’s breathtaking scenery with over 20,000 glaciers, wildlife, and 17 of America’s 20 highest mountain peaks, make it one of the most popular travel destinations for seniors.
+Alaska’s breathtaking scenery with over 20,000 glaciers, wildlife, and 17 of America’s 20 highest mountain peaks, make it one of the most popular travel destinations for senior citizens.

-One of the best ways to see this majestic state is hopping on one of the cruise lines from Seattle, Washington.
+One of the best ways to see this majestic state is hopping on one of the cruise lines from Seattle or nearby Vancouver.
 For seniors with limited mobility, there are endless websites and deals to be found for a hassle-free vacation.
 To find exactly what you’re looking for in a cruise at a great price, check out this article on Cruise Critic for cruise vacation ideas.
-Additionally, a simple Google search for senior travel tours in Alaska will lead to plenty of information regarding tourism in the area for older adults.
+And if cruising's not your thing, we've got some great alternatives for exploring Alaska.

 For consistently warm weather you just can’t beat the state of Florida.
 And while just soaking up the sun is always an option, Florida isn’t just for shuffleboard anymore.
-More and more companies and resorts are catering to active retirees as well as those with mobility issues.
+More and more companies and resorts are catering to active retirees and senior citizens with mobility issues.

-Once the capital of Virginia from 1699 to 1780, Colonial Williamsburg is now one of the best destinations for seniors on a budget and for seniors traveling alone to visit in the United States.
+Once the capital of Virginia from 1699 to 1780, Colonial Williamsburg is now one of the best destinations for senior citizens on a budget and for seniors traveling alone to visit in the United States.
 Today you can visit the museums, homes, shops and churches that George Washington, Patrick Henry and Thomas Jefferson once wandered into.
 You can even watch craftsmen weave cloth, make wheels and shape silver into jewelry and utensils - all run by the national parks service.

 It’s hard for anyone to resist the beauty of Hawaii.
-These days, more seniors than ever are heading to the islands for a well- deserved vacation.
+These days, more senior citizens than ever are heading to the islands for a well- deserved vacation.
 Plus, it's an ideal spot for a larger family vacations.

 The good news is there are travel discounts and special packages designed specifically for you, like senior tours at a gentle pace allowing you to see the best of this tropical paradise.
 Enjoy learning about volcanoes and natural wonders as well as touring Pearl Harbor with a visit to the USS Arizona Memorial for some important U.S. history.